skhandel826/Xtrazcon_Project/README.md

 # Xtrazcon_Project
-HireHUB – Recruitment Agency Website
+🚀 HireHUB – Recruitment Agency Website

-HireHUB is a modern, responsive HR and recruitment agency website designed to bridge the gap between job seekers and employers.
-The platform presents job opportunities in a clean and user-friendly interface while showcasing company partnerships and industry insights.
-It is built using HTML5, CSS3, and JavaScript, focusing on performance, simplicity, and responsiveness.
+HireHUB is a modern, responsive HR & recruitment agency website designed to bridge the gap between job seekers and employers 🤝.
+The platform delivers job opportunities through a clean, intuitive interface while highlighting trusted company partnerships and industry insights.
+Built using HTML5, CSS3, and JavaScript, it focuses on performance, usability, and responsiveness.

-Key Features
+✨ Key Features

-Job Listings with Filters
+🔍 Job Listings with Filters
-Users can browse job openings and filter them based on experience level (Fresher / Experienced), making job discovery simple and efficient.
+Browse job openings and filter opportunities based on experience level (Fresher / Experienced).

-Company Partner Carousel
+🏢 Company Partner Carousel
-A dynamic carousel displaying 12+ partner companies to enhance credibility and visual appeal.
+Dynamic carousel showcasing 12+ hiring partners to enhance trust and brand credibility.

-AI Chatbot Integration
+🤖 AI Chatbot Integration
-An interactive chatbot widget to assist users with basic queries and improve user engagement.
+Interactive chatbot widget to assist users with queries and improve engagement.

-Industry Insights Section
+📊 Industry Insights Section
-Informative section highlighting trends, tips, and updates from the recruitment and HR industry.
+Displays trends, tips, and updates from the HR and recruitment industry.

-Contact Form
+📩 Contact Form
-A structured contact form allowing users and recruiters to easily connect with the agency.
+Simple and structured form for candidates and recruiters to connect easily.

-Fully Responsive Design
+📱 Fully Responsive Design
-Optimized for desktops, tablets, and mobile devices to ensure a consistent experience across all screen sizes.
+Optimized for desktop, tablet, and mobile devices for a seamless experience.

-Smooth Animations
+🎨 Smooth Animations
-Subtle animations and transitions for a modern and professional user experience.
+Subtle animations and transitions for a modern, professional UI.

-Technologies Used
+🛠️ Technologies Used

-HTML5
+🌐 HTML5

-CSS3
+🎨 CSS3

-javascript
+⚙️ JavaScript